 - ½ teaspoon Fiori Di Sicilia flavoring (optional)

 - 2 ½ cups flour

 - ½ cup sugar

 - Preheat oven to 325º.
 Spray a 12 cup Bundt pan with Baker's Joy (or butter and flour) and set aside.

-- Gradually add the sugar, beating at medium speed until light and fluffy.
-Add the Amaretto and the extracts, beating well afterward.
-Gradually add the flour to the mixture, keeping the speed at low speed so you don’t end up looking like Casper The Ghost.
+- Add the salt, then gradually add the flour to the mixture, keeping the speed at low speed so you don’t end up looking like Casper The Ghost.
 Beat just until blended.

 - Add the eggs, one at a time, beating just until blended after each one.
 GENTLY fold in the raspberries.
 You can’t avoid crushing some, but you can minimize the damage.
-Gently spoon batter into the prepared pan.
+Gently spoon the batter into the prepared pan.
 When you have it in the pan, firmly bang the pan on a countertop to help remove any air bubbles.

 - Bake at 325º for 65 to 95 minutes or until a skewer inserted in the middle comes out clean.

-- When the cake is almost done, make the glaze- in a small pot, combine the glaze ingredients.
+- In a small pot, combine the glaze ingredients.
 Bring to a boil over medium heat and set aside until the cake is finished.

 - Set the cake on a rack.
 Spoon the glaze over the top, a little at a time, letting it soak in each time.
 Use about half the glaze.
-Let the cake cool completely on the rack, then turn out onto a serving dish.
+Let the cake cool completely on the rack, then turn it out onto a serving dish.

 - Reheat the glaze and spoon the rest of it over the cake, again letting it soak in each time before adding more.

 Recipe adapted from Southern Living and From Cupcakes to Caviar